 But with all of the questions I’ve gotten, I thought it would be fun to dive into each of them separately to give you actionable information that can help you transform your life.

 Here are some of the questions I have gotten over the past few months:

 - How to become a minimalist?

-- What are the benefits to becoming a minimalist?
+- What are the benefits of becoming a minimalist?

 - How can you fit it into your schedule?

 - Is there more to it than decluttering?

 I’m honing in on why you should become a minimalist within this post that will touch on all of these questions, but if you want to dive deeper into it, check out my Minimalism Resource Page!

 The best thing about minimalism is that everyone’s journey is different; no two journeys are identical!
 There is no wrong way to be a minimalist!

 With knowing that before we get started, you definitely cannot loose!